 Few folding bikes were produced during WWII for consumer use.
 However, there is one bike worth mention, the Le Petit Bi from France shown below in a magazine advertisement.
 Some texts, primarily in France, erroneously claim that this was the world's first small-wheeled folding bike.
 The fact is that the frame didn't actually fold, only the handlebars folded down much like they do on the Japanese Katakura Porta-Cycle, the frame actually separated.
 This actually corresponds to what it says in the ad in French, Démontable, or "can be taken apart, dismantled" in English and Pliable, or "foldable" in English.
 The exact date and length of manufacture is unknown but this bike was based on a design patented in 1939 and a few variations of the bike are known to exist.
 This bike's significance was that it was an early small-wheeled bike that may have inspired other designs perhaps in England since a few were imported.
 Further reading about the fascinating history of this bike can be continued here.

-The 1950's were a relatively quiet period in folding bike history since during this decade, cycling in general was in decline worldwide due to the popularity of the automobile and to some extent motorcycles.
-If anyone has any information regarding folding bikes from the 50's, please contact us since there are scant examples.
+The 1930's, 40's and 50's were a seemingly quiet period in folding bike history since during these decades, cycling started to decline worldwide due to the popularity of the automobile and to some extent motorcycles plus there was the depression, WWII, etc. If anyone has any information regarding folding bikes from these decades, please contact us since there are scant examples.

 By the 1970's, interest in folding bikes had really picked up steam with dozens of manufacturers in many countries producing folding bikes.
 Probably the best known and very popular folding bike from this decade was the Raleigh Twenty made in England and New Zealand.
 Initially introduced as the Stowaway model in 1971, it was produced until 1984.
 This bike was notable since it was made in relatively large numbers and also because it helped popularize internal hub gearing, specifically the Sturmey-Archer 3-speed hub.
 A catalog photo of a 1974 Raleigh Twenty Folder is shown below.